 What should I have already achieved?

-14 credits in Level 2 Chemistry (including 2 external achievement standards) or at the discretion of the teacher in charge of the course, in consultation with the LA .
+14 credits in Level 2 Chemistry (including 2 external achievement standards)

 What will I learn?